 - 1. Failure to achieve the highest quality standards for children.
 In order to mitigate this risk Directors ensure high quality recruitment and performance management of all senior staff.
 All systems and processes are focussed on school improvement, there is a rigorous monitoring and accountability system focussing on children's outcomes. - 2.
-The rising costs of staff pensions. - 3.
-COVID -19 and additional costs for staffing, hygiene and PPE - 4.
-Pupil numbers in some schools remain a risk - 5.
+The rising costs of staff pensions and other staff costs. - 3.
+Pupil numbers in some schools remain a risk - 4.
 Rising energy costs